bekhzod91/bgtasks/README.md

 except TimeoutError:
     print('Service is not responding')
 ```
-In order to avoid conflicts between remote procedural calls you should pass parameters **explicitly with keywords**
+In order to avoid conflicts between remote procedure calls you should pass parameters **explicitly with keywords**

 To run rpc task run command below
 ```bash